-Dr Najah Nassif Senior Lecturer Medical Science / Cancer Biology Najah.Nassif@uts.edu.au https://profiles.uts.edu.au/Najah.Nassif
+Associate Professor Cancer Biology | Medical Science Najah.Nassif@uts.edu.au https://profiles.uts.edu.au/Najah.Nassif

-Dr Nassif received her PhD in molecular biology from the University of New South Wales, and after completing postdoctoral fellowships at Sydney University and UNSW, she commenced at UTS.
+Associate Professor Najah Nassif received her PhD in molecular biology from the University of New South Wales and after completing postdoctoral fellowships at Sydney University and UNSW, she commenced at UTS.
 Her primary research interests are in understanding the genetic and molecular basis of cancer with the aim of developing diagnostic and/or prognostic biomarkers and future novel therapies.
-Her current research is focused on understanding how dysregulation of the PTEN tumour suppressor leads to cancer.
-Her current research focuses on determining how dysregulation of PTEN tumour suppressor gene expression and/or function, contributes to the development and/or progression of cancer.
-This includes examining the role of miRNA interactions in regulating PTEN.
+Her current research is focused on understanding how dysregulation of the PTEN tumour suppressor gene regulates cancer development and progression.
+Her current research focuses on determining how altered regulation of PTEN gene expression and/or function, contributes to the development and/or progression of cancer.
+This includes examining the role of miRNA and other non-coding RNA interactions in regulating PTEN and cancer with the aim of developing future therapies.

-Keywords: molecular biology, cancer biology, gene expression, tumour suppressor, quantitative PCR (and RT-PCR), mutation, epigenetics, miRNA, IncRNA
+Keywords: molecular biology, cancer biology, gene expression, tumour suppressor, quantitative PCR, mutation, gene regulation, epigenetics, miRNA, IncRNA

-Honours programs: Bachelor of Science (Honours) and Bachelor of Medical Science (Honours)
+Honours programs: Bachelor of Science (Hons) and/or Bachelor of Medical Science (Hons)

-- Examining the effect of PTEN mutations on PTEN function. - Investigating the role(s) of the PTEN pseudogene (PTENP1) and miRNAs in the regulation of PTEN expression. - Detecting PTEN promoter mutations and their effect on PTEN expression in cancer. - Determining the effect of PTEN gene mutations on PTEN protein structure.
+- Examining the effect of PTEN sequence mutations on PTEN protein function. - Investigating the role of the PTEN pseudogene (PTENP1) and miRNAs in the regulation of PTEN expression. - Detecting PTEN promoter mutations and determining their effect on PTEN expression in cancer. - Modelling PTEN gene mutations to determine their effect on PTEN protein structure.